Terms of Service

 12.2 Your Data

 You retain ownership of all data you input into the Platform, including party records, listing details, and transaction data.
-You grant us a non-exclusive, royalty-free, worldwide licence to use, process, and store your data for the purposes of providing the Platform services, complying with legal obligations (including statutory record retention), and generating anonymised, aggregated data as described in Section 8.
+You grant us a non-exclusive, royalty-free licence — exercised within Australia (ap-southeast-2), consistent with Section 7.3 — to use, process, and store your data for the purposes of providing the Platform services, complying with legal obligations (including statutory record retention), and generating de-identified, aggregated data as described in Section 8.

 12.3 Generated Documents